Finding coherent node groups in directed graphs

-When $\lambda_b=0$, the ARI starts from $1$ but rapidly decreases to $0$ as the probability $p$ increases.
-However, for the $\lambda_b=10^5$ case, our algorithms return a partition that respects the underlying network structure and remains somewhat similar to the initial ground truth partition.
+On both tree graphs and DAGs, $\mathit{ARI}$ values for \alglpiter, \algcut, \alggreedy, \algdp, and \algkmeans start from around 0.95, indicating that without noise, they are often able to find a partition that is similar to or exactly matches the ground truth.
+As the features become increasingly more random, $\mathit{ARI}$ for \algkmeans falls to 0, while the partitions by the other algorithms remain somewhat similar to the initial ground truth partition.
 This kind of partitioning is more suitable for practical applications, where the features for individual nodes are noisy or unreliable, and the network structure is more important.